Israel moves towards election rerun as deadline looms

 - 'Not vindictive' -

-Lieberman has described his refusal as a matter of principle, and in a late-night Facebook post on the eve of Wednesday's deadline reiterated his stance.
+Earlier on Wednesday, Lieberman addressed parliament and described his refusal as a matter of principle.

 He has long championed the issue and speaks out regularly against attempts by the ultra-Orthodox to impose religious restrictions on Israeli society at large.